imohitmayank/a_lazy_data_science_guide/docs/deep_learning/loss_functions.md

 ### Cross entropy loss

 - Cross entropy loss is used for classification tasks.
+It is a simplication of Kullback–Leibler divergence that is used to compute the difference between two probability distributions *(here the model's prediction and true one)*.
 For binary classification the formula is shown below, ($y$ is the actual class and $\hat{y}$ is the predicted class)

 $${\displaystyle \operatorname {CrossEntropy_loss}(i) = -(y_i \log(\hat{y_i})+(1-y_i) \log(1-\hat{y_i}))}$$